afterwork/ioscp/README.md

 # ioscp
-An SCP Client that is writing stdin to a remote server over scp
+A SCP Client that is catching stdin and write it to a file on the remote server.